 Our faculty is composed of some of the world’s foremost negotiators; we have an expert for every situation.

 Our expertise allows us to recognize and pre-empt risks during the negotiation.
 We proactively shape the negotiation process to circumvent issues before they arise.

-In our experience, companies design their areas of responsibility for conflict-free business.
+In our experience, companies design their operations for conflict-free business.
 When crises and difficult negotiations arise, companies are often unprepared for the upcoming confrontation.

-The analysis of internal responsibilities and the involvement of top managers are the first internal steps of the negotiation.
+The analysis of internal responsibilities and the involvement of top managers are the first internal steps to plan the negotiation.
 This allows your company to avoid “friendly fire” caused by the interference of unbriefed executives.

 The objectives are discussed and defined with the decision-makers.
 This allows your company to have clear goals which are in line with your corporate values.